open5e/open5e/source/monsters/tome-of-beasts/M/mirager.rst

 **1/day each:** :ref:`srd:hallucinatory-terrain`, :ref:`srd:suggestion`

-**Enthralling Mirage.** When the mirager casts hallucinatory terrain, the area appears so lush and inviting that those who view it feel compelled to visit.
+**Enthralling Mirage.** When the mirager casts :ref:`srd:hallucinatory-terrain`, the area appears so lush and inviting that those who view it feel compelled to visit.
 Any creature that approaches within 120 feet of the terrain must make a DC 15 Wisdom saving throw.
-Those that fail are affected as by the enthrall spell with the mirager as the caster; they give the mirage their undivided attention, wanting only to explore it, marvel at its beauty, and rest there for an hour.
+Those that fail are affected as by the :ref:`srd:enthrall` spell with the mirager as the caster; they give the mirage their undivided attention, wanting only to explore it, marvel at its beauty, and rest there for an hour.
 The mirager can choose